-The thrusters and propellers used by Diving Support Vessels and described in point 8.2.3.1 can have propellers up to 4.5 metres diameter.
+The thrusters and propellers used by Diving Support Vessels and described in point 8.2.3.1 can have propellers up to 5 metres diameter.
 As they are always active, these propellers are deadly traps for the divers.
 Also, even though it is common to protect the propellers of tunnel thrusters by grids mounted at the entrance of the tunnel to prevent damage to such equipment by large items or debris.
 It must be noted that specialists say that these guards are not to be considered capable of protecting divers.

-Note that surface orientated divers working close to the surface are vulnerable to such hazards.
-It is less the case with saturation divers as a lot of saturations are sufficiently deep to be sufficiently away from these dangers.
-Nevertheless, very shallow dives may be organized where the saturation divers can be at the direct proximity of such thrusters (Normam 15 authorizes saturations at 10 m).
-Note that in this case, the propellers are also close to the bottom of the sea and may impact the visibility of the divers.
+Note that surface-orientated divers working close to the surface are vulnerable to such hazards as the divers can be at the direct proximity of such thrusters.
+It is less the case with surface-supplied and saturation dives sufficiently deep to be away from these dangers.
+Note that in the case of shallow dives on the bottom of the sea, the proximity of the propellers with the bottom may impact the divers' visibility.

 Inlet sea-chests are usually protected by grids.
 However some of them have sufficiently strong suction to catch a diver moving at their direct proximity.
 Such hazards do not usually affect saturation divers as they do not intervene on the hull, and are deployed only when the bell has arrived at the working depth.
-However, they may affect a surface orientated diver sent to assist the recovery of the bell during an emergency.
+However, they may affect a surface orientated diver working near the surface or sent to assist the recovery of the saturation diving bell during an emergency.